 Why you should make your own curry paste

-Don’t get me wrong, I use store bought green curry paste too, but when I want to add that extra zing, I make the green curry paste from scratch.
+Don't get me wrong, I use store-bought green curry paste too (Thai Kitchen Green Curry Paste is a popular one), but when I want to add that extra zing, I make my own green curry paste from scratch.
 It only takes a few minutes (not counting buying all the ingredients).
-Here’s what you get with a homemade version:
+Here's what you get with a homemade version:

-- balance of flavors the way you like them as you can vary the ingredients according to your taste.
+- perfect balance of flavors as you can vary the ingredients according to your taste.

 - control over the amount of heat

 - vegetarian/vegan-friendly with this plant-based green curry paste

 - Make a double or triple batch and freeze what you don't need.
 This is useful since you'll likely have leftover ingredients.
 You can't buy 4 Makrut leaves* for example.

 - Be careful when removing the seeds for chili peppers.
 Wash your hands well and don't touch your face or eyes!